Noman-dev3/My-mart1/README.md

     "paymentMethod" TEXT
 );

--- Create the site content table
-CREATE TABLE "siteContent" (
+-- Create the site content table if it doesn't exist CREATE TABLE IF NOT EXISTS "siteContent" (
     page TEXT PRIMARY KEY,
     content JSONB
 );